balanikaran/NAG-RescueAppTemplateProject/README.md

-# app_template_project
+# NAG - app_template_project

-A skeleton app for NAG.
+A skeleton app in flutter which creates a database in Firebase Firestore about the important items available nearby to users required in disasterous conditions.

+### Note - This App is a property of NAG International.
+I, Karan Balani, is the developer of this App. ^_^

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: